Subhajit Biswas , Ph.D.

 Patents & Publications

-On epidemiology of flaviviruses like dengue and zika in human and mosquito samples from Eastern India
+On epidemiology and pathogenesis of flaviviruses like dengue and zika in human and mosquito samples from Eastern India

 On discovery of virus in kala-azar samples from India